inadarei/linkedapis/index.md

 # Linked APIs

-> Linked APIs are APIs capable of operating on distributed data-sets, crossing organizational data boundaries.
+<span class="definition">Linked APIs are APIs capable of operating on distributed data-sets, crossing organizational data boundaries.</span>

 Conventional APIs assume that all data is local — they can only provide interface to data that is maintained by the API provider itself.
 Linked APIs [unbundle](http://www.vox.com/2014/6/24/5840248/the-powerful-economic-principle-behind-yo) data storage from the API interface.
 The unbundling allows distribution of the data storage across organizational boundaries, thus preventing formation of data silos on the web.